MichaelYoungDataAnalytics/business-analytics-portfolio-project/02-business-profit/02-business-profit.md

-Day 2 of this Excel tutorial introduces basic spreadsheet models for a business's profits
+Day 2 of this Excel tutorial introduces basic spreadsheet models for a business's profits.

 * =MIN function
 * =MAX function